 CamViewer is a great way to connect to one or more IP cameras from your iOS device.
-I have one Tenvis camera and four Foscam devices all of which work well with the app (Tenvis JPT3815 and Foscam FI8908 & FI8918).
+I have two Tenvis cameras and six Foscam devices all of which work well with the app (Tenvis JPT3815 & iProbot 3, and Foscam FI8908, FI8918, FI9821W).

 Connecting your camera to the internet